Duplicate Content SEO Best Practice

 Duplicate content generally refers to substantive blocks of content within or across domains that either completely match other content or are appreciably similar.
 Mostly, this is not deceptive in origin…..

-Mess up with duplicate content, and it might look like a penalty, as the end result is the same – you don’t rank.
+Mess up with duplicate content on a website, and it might look like a penalty, as the end result is the same – important pages that once ranked might not rank again – and new content might not get crawled as fast as a result.

 Google Penalty For Duplicate Content On-Site?